-Discover 7 steps to content marketing success and a second 7-step plan, to get started with content marketing, including frameworks and additional resources (charts and frameworks at the bottom of this page).
+Discover 7 steps to content marketing success and a second 7-step plan, to get started with content marketing, including frameworks and additional content marketing strategy resources (charts and frameworks at the bottom of this page).

 Let’s start with the 7 steps to content marketing success and a bit of context: in April 2014, HubSpot and Smart Insights conducted research regarding the state of content marketing in Europe.
 On top of data, both also wanted to provide content marketing success advice, based on the research and spiced with some comments/quotes.
 HubSpot asked us to share our views and those of many others.
 You can read an overview of the results and data here.